delabrilliano/Boston-Crime-EDA/readme.md

 2. Recommend an action to be taken by the government to make Boston a lot safer.

-3. Giving recommendation for citizen of Boston to avoid crime in their city.
+3. Giving recommendation for citizen of Boston to help reduce crime in their city.
 <hr>

 ## **EDA RESULTS**